+The surest way to look like an amateur is to try playing at a table when you don’t know what you’re doing.
 If you want to look like a pro at casino table games, it’s a good idea to read up on the rules of each game.
-If you’re a complete novice, the basics are relatively easy to understand.
+If you’re a complete novice, the basics are relatively easy to understand for the majority of casino table games, even if they do get more complex as you learn all of their ins and outs.
 If you really want to impress, many casinos offer lessons.
 This is especially helpful if you’re a visual or hands-on learner and want to get a real feel for a game.

 When playing blackjack at a casino, particularly if you’re a beginner, pick a table with the least number of decks and try these betting tips.
 Double your bet (you’ll be allowed just one more card) on 10 or 11 when the dealer shows 2 to 9.
-Stand on 13 to 16 if the dealer shows 2 to 6, and hit (request another card) when you’re on 12 to 16 and the dealer shows 7 or higher.
+Stand on 13 to 16 if the dealer shows 2 to 6 and hit (request another card) when you’re on 12 to 16 and the dealer shows 7 or higher.

+Looking for professional poker tips?
+One quick tip you can take advantage of is pot odds.
 If you’ve played online poker you’ll know that the pot odds are the ratio between the pot and the bet.
 So, if the starting pot is $10 and a player bets $5, the pot increases to $15 and a player faces a $5 bet.

 With the pot odds at 15:5, the practice is to simplify the equation by dividing both the 15 and the 5 by 5 which gives you pot odds of 3:1.
 You can then convert the odds into percentages by adding both sides of the equation (the 3 and 1) to get 4, then divide 100% by four and you’ll get four equal parts of 25%.
 Lastly, you’ll multiply both sides of the 3:1 ratio by 25% to get a 75%:25% ratio.

 Most pros will tell you that the best craps strategy relies on bets that minimize the house edge and give players the best odds of landing.
 If you had to choose only one bet, make it the pass line bet.
 This starting bet for all craps games has one of the lowest house edges (1.41%) and the highest odds of landing (251 to 244) with pay-out odds of 1:1.

-To play the cards like a pro, bet on the banker (the house edge is 1.06% which means that if you place a hundred bets of $1 each, your average loss would be about a dollar.
-When betting on the player’s hand, the house edge is only slightly less than the banker’s hand (1.24%).
+To play the cards like a pro, bet on the banker.
+The house edge is 1.06%, which means that if you place a hundred bets of $1 each, your average loss would be about a dollar.
+When betting on the player’s hand, the house edge is only slightly less than the banker’s hand at 1.24%.

 Manage your money

-- Setting a budget and sticking to it.
+- Set a budget and stick to it.

-- Never drinking while gambling.
+- Never drink while gambling.

 Figure out the hand gestures